project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

     wr.run_component_pipeline()

-Finially we can finish off by checking the Run Book with the Run Book report and produce the Canonical Report to see the changes the feature engineering has made.
+Finally we can finish off by checking the Run Book with the Run Book report and produce the Canonical Report to see the changes the feature engineering has made.